peachiiiiii/https-github.com-usnistgov-REFPROP-cmake/README.md

       cmake .. -G "Visual Studio 11 2012 Win64"

   Run ``cmake --help`` to see a complete list of supported generators (not all of which will support FORTRAN)

+  When building with a Visual Studio generator, you will want to ensure that you get a Release build, which is ensured by passing the flag ``--config Release`` to the build command, something like:

+      cmake --build . --config Release